kinturkt/LLM_Projects/README.md

    Paste a YouTube link and get a concise summary of the video content using LLM-powered transcription and summarization.

 3. **📄 Intelligent ATS Resume Analyzer**
-   Upload a resume and job description — get ATS insights, keyword match percentage, and a suitability score.
+   Upload a resume and job description, get ATS insights, keyword match percentage, and a suitability score.

 4. **📊 SQLMind - LLM SQL Data Analyst**
    Upload any CSV, ask natural-language questions, and get SQL-generated answers with charts and summaries.